Surrogate partner: Typical problems

 There are people who have experienced a change in sexual lifestyle due to an acquired disability (accident, paralysis, disease, trauma), and a surrogate can help them explore and develop sexual potential.
-The causes of sexual concerns are numerous and the methods a surrogate might use to help improve a client's sexual life are varied.
+The causes of sexual concerns are numerous, and the methods a surrogate might use to help improve a client's sexual life are varied.

-The Process
+Process

-The course of this therapy involves continued communication with both the therapist and the Surrogate Partner.
-The therapist is responsible for addressing the client's concerns and helping them explore ways to overcome their sexual problems through talk therapy.
-If the therapist and client deem it necessary that they need additional assistance, they can explore the option of working with a Sexual Surrogate Partner.
-Therapists are limited only to talk therapy, which is why a Surrogate Partner can be beneficial in helping address the client's concerns through exposure therapy, with no limitations of touch.
-The therapist is responsible for relaying critical information and treatment goals to the Surrogate Partner for the meeting with the client, so that they may fully address their concerns during the interaction.
-The therapist, surrogate partner, and client work together to create their course of a treatment plan, the interaction between the client and the Surrogate Partner is essentially for the client to practice what they've learned with their therapist through talk therapy.
+The course of this therapy involves continued communication with both the talk therapist and the surrogate partner.
+The talk therapist is responsible for addressing the client's concerns and helping them explore ways to overcome their sexual problems through talk therapy.
+If the therapist and client deem it necessary that they need additional assistance, they can explore the option of working with a surrogate partner.
+Talk therapists are limited only to talk therapy, which is why a surrogate partner can be beneficial in helping address the client's concerns through exposure therapy, without the same limitations on touch.
+The talk therapist is responsible for relaying critical information and treatment goals to the surrogate partner for the meeting with the client, so that they may fully address their concerns during the interaction.
+The therapist, surrogate partner, and client work together to create their course of a treatment plan, the interaction between the client and the surrogate partner is essentially for the client to practice what they've learned with their therapist through talk therapy.

-The Four Phases of Sexual Surrogate Therapy
+Phases of Surrogate Partner Therapy

 The methodology of this therapy is described to have four phases to achieve a successful treatment: